zxuuuustupid/TableTime/README.md

 🙋 Please let us know if you find out a mistake or have any suggestions!

 🌟 If you find this resource helpful, please consider to star this repository and cite our research, thank you!
+You may cite this paper as the follows:

 ```tex
 @article{wang2024tabletime,